History of Singapore Airlines in Timeline

 October 2016: Resumption of Non-Stop Flights to San Francisco

-From 23 October 2016, Singapore Airlines resumed non-stop flights from Singapore to San Francisco.
+From 23 October 2016, Singapore Airlines resumed non-stop flights from Singapore to the United States, beginning with San Francisco, with the route flown by the A350-900 aircraft.

 In 2016, Singapore Airlines discontinued flights to São Paulo.